zazadeng/my-watch-list/my-watch-list/README.md

 Load "web.clj" to REPL by right-clicking in web.clj(clojure -> Load file in REPL)

 ## Usage
-open "dropper.html" with Firefox; we could drap and drop
+Open "dropper.html" with Firefox; we could drag and drop:

 1. a link from another browser address bar
-2. a html file that has a link of links(Try example_list.html)
+2. a html file that has a list of links(Try example_list.html)

 ## License